Affiliate Manual and Resources

 - YOU HAVE ASSISTANCE FROM MCF’S PROFESSIONAL STAFF

-MCF has recently bolstered how we support Affiliates in the areas below, including administrative and professional assistance through our LCF Program Associate.
+MCF has recently bolstered how we support Affiliates in the areas below, including administrative and professional assistance through our LCF Program Officer.
 The LCF Program Associate serves as the main point of contact for MCF Affiliates, services include:

 o Submission of donations and expenses